-OmniSwitch 6400 Series Stack Overview
+OmniSwitch 6250 Series Stack Overview

-Users can configure up to eight OmniSwitch 6400 Series switches, in any combination of OS6400-24 and OS6400-48 chassis types, into a single virtual chassis known as a stack.
+Users can configure OmniSwitch 6250 Series switches into a single virtual chassis known as a stack.
 With stacks, switching capacity can be easily expanded simply by adding additional switches to the stack.
-For example, a user can start with a stack composed of two switches and add up to six additional switches to that stack as network demands increase over time.
+For example, a user can start with a stack composed of two switches and add additional switches to that stack as network demands increase over time.